ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 - list of people on the screen,
 	- not necessarily sorted by name
 		- {Matthew, Samia, Alyssa, Douglas, Cecelia, Lucas, Ramya}
+	- spotting Alyssa out of these people is quite easy

 ## PSET 3